edtr-io/edtr-io/packages/plugins/text/README.md

 The `useSuggestions` hook receives:

-- the list of enabled plugins from the `config` object
 - current `text` content of the Text plugin
 - the `id` of the Text plugin
 - `focused` and `editable` states of the Text plugin